Matt Mays: Matt Mays & El Torpedo

 At the 2006 East Coast Music Awards, MM&ET were nominated for entertainer of the year, group of the year, radio rock recording of the year, album of the year, and single of the year (for "Cocaine Cowgirl"), and won all of these but entertainer of the year award.
 They closed out the national broadcast of the event with "Cocaine Cowgirl".
 As he introduced the band, host Mike Smith (Bubbles from Trailer Park Boys) said that they were one of his favourite bands.
 In Maclean's magazine, Ron MacLean of Hockey Night in Canada listed Matt Mays & El Torpedo among the artists whose music he "never leaves home without."

-In 2006 Matt Mays and El Torpedo released a music video for their single "Time of Your Life ('til You're Dead)", directed by Drew Lightfoot.
+In 2006, Matt Mays & El Torpedo released a music video for their single "Time of Your Life ('til You're Dead)", directed by Drew Lightfoot.
 The video was filmed in Kensington Market, Toronto, Ontario.
 This particular video features the card manipulations of American comedian and magician Erik Tait.
 This video received notice in the magic world after it was pointed out that the card manipulation with the box is physically impossible.
 This particular manipulation was achieved by filming Erik's hands then playing the footage backward.
 The card work is also acclaimed in this video as members of the band perform some of the manipulations.

 Matt Mays & El Torpedo performed on Late Night with Conan O'Brien in December 2006.